omidshz100/ExpenseTracer/README.md

 ![App Preview](https://example.com/path/to/your/image.gif)

 ExpenseTracer is a mobile app designed to help users track and manage their expenses efficiently.
-This project is built using [Technology/Framework], and it provides [key features/benefits].
+This project is built using Swift, SwiftUI, and it provides a Database of any purchase the user made and charts to make sense.

 ## Table of Contents